cs-chan/Total-Text-Dataset/Groundtruth/Text/README.md

 ## Description

+Updates:
+New training ground truths of Total-Text is now available, they are refined with the following attributes:
+1) Polygon bounding region with fixed number of vertex (10 vertex),
+2) The first point of the polygon bounding region is annotated according to the reading sequence of the text (i.e., top left corner of the annotated text).

+More information can be found in our IJDAR journal (as refered to in the main page).

 The groundtruth of the Total-Text dataset can be downloaded through the following links.

-Two formats are made available:
+Latest refined version:
+ - at [this https URL] ()

+Legacy version:
-a) at [this https URL](https://drive.google.com/file/d/1v-pd-74EkZ3dWe6k0qppRtetjdPQ3ms1/view?usp=sharing) for text file format('.txt').
+- at [this https URL](https://drive.google.com/file/d/1v-pd-74EkZ3dWe6k0qppRtetjdPQ3ms1/view?usp=sharing) for text file format('.txt').

-b) at [this https URL](https://drive.google.com/file/d/19quCaJGePvTc3yPZ7MAGNijjKfy77-ke/view?usp=sharing) for Matlab format ('.mat').
+- at [this https URL](https://drive.google.com/file/d/19quCaJGePvTc3yPZ7MAGNijjKfy77-ke/view?usp=sharing) for Matlab format ('.mat').
 Can be load with Matlab, scipy.io.loadmat, etc..

 <img src="sample.png" width="100%">